MU/TH/UR: In Alien: Covenant (2017)

+In Alien: Alone (2019)

+In Alien: Alone (2019), MOTHER appears onboard the Weyland-Yutani Corporation vessel Otranto, refusing to allow the synthetic Hope access to the Alien specimens onboard until her ability to communicate with Hope is shut down.

+In Alien III (2019)

+In William Gibson's Alien III (2019), MOTHER appears onboard Anchorpoint Station, in the domain of the socialist UPP (Union of Progressive Peoples).

 In Alien: Romulus (2024)

 In Alien: Romulus (2024), MOTHER appears onboard the connected Weyland-Yutani Corporation vessels Romulus and Remus.

 In Alien: Earth (2025)

 In the first season of Alien: Earth (2025), Yutani-loyal cyborg Morrow contacts MOTHER onboard the Weyland-Yutani Corporation vessel Maginot, in the episode "In Space, No One...".

 In Predator: Badlands (2025)

-In Predator: Badlands (2025), MOTHER is now in charge of the Weyland-Yutani Corporation, ordering a synthetic crew led by Tessa to capture the alien being known as the Kalisz, able to regenerate its flesh, informing her of Thia being in the company of the Yautja Dek.
-Later, after Tessa has captured the Kallisk and Dek, and Dek escapes, she lies to MOTHER about Dek's death to cover up her faults.
+In Predator: Badlands (2025), MOTHER is now in charge of the Weyland-Yutani Corporation, ordering a synthetic crew led by Tessa to capture the extraterrestrial beast known as the Kalisk, able to regenerate its flesh, informing her of Thia being in the company of the Yautja Dek.
+Later, after Tessa has captured the Kalisk and Dek, and Dek escapes, she lies to MOTHER about Dek's death to cover up her faults.

 Merchandise

 MU/TH/UR is featured as a playable character in the 2024 expansion Building Better Worlds to the role-playing game Alien: The Roleplaying Game, while the Blu-ray box set Alien Anthology featured as MU-TH-UR mode based on the A.I. to keep track of one's progress through watching the set.